ameliapt/MBProject/README.md

 The most challenging part was cleaning the categorical data.
 When you retrieve data from INE in JSON format, you’ll get a list of nested dictionaries with lots of information you can discard, but you will also get most of the key categorical data in one column and string format.
 Therefore, it is necessary to look closely at the unique values of each dataset to separate the data correctly.
 Also, it was important to be careful with the hotspots' names, as they were not standarized.

-Also, many data points were estimations, so it would be wise to keep updating the databases to obtain definite data in the following months.
+Also, many data points were estimated values, so it would be wise to keep updating the databases to obtain definite data in the following months.

 ### 3. **Visualization in Tableau 💻**